Patient Participation Group (PPG)

-This group will help us identify areas where we can improve or change, help us set goals and produce positive results.
-We would like to be able to find out the opinions of as many patients as possible and propose that our PRG be an electronic forum.
+This group helps us identify areas where we can improve or change, help us set goals and produce positive results.
+We would like to be able to find out the opinions of as many patients as possible, whether from meetings or an electronic forum.

-We will keep you updated on surgery news and forward the surgery newsletters.
-We will have a main group meeting 3-4 times a year.
+We will keep you updated on surgery news and forward surgery newsletters.
+We will meet 3-4 times a year.
 We believe that by working together, this will help ensure the delivery of a modern, high quality general practice.

 Are you interested in giving your views?

 Please complete a Registration Form and return it to the surgery for the attention of Tracey Scorer - Patient Participation Co-ordinator.
 Your email address will be added to a contact group.